decentraland/old-documentation/_posts/development-guide/2018-01-08-typescript-tips.md

 Read the [library's documentation](https://github.com/decentraland/dcl-sprites) for further instructions on how to use it.

-## Access data accross objects
+## Access data across objects

 When your scene reaches a certain level of complexity, it's convenient to break the code out into several separate objects instead of having all of the logic inside the [`scriptableScene` class]({{ site.baseurl }}{% post_url /development-guide/2018-01-05-scriptable-scene %}).

 The downside is that information becomes harder to pass on.
 If all of your logic occurs inside the `scriptableScene` class, you can keep track of all information using the [scene state]({{ site.baseurl }}{% post_url /development-guide/2018-01-04-scene-state %}) and scene properties.
 But if that's not the case, then you must keep in mind that you can't reference the scene state or scene properties from outside the `scriptableScene` class.

-You can eitehr:
+You can either:

 - Pass information from the main `scriptableScene` class as properties of child objects.
 - Use a library like [Redux](https://redux.js.org/) to create a univesal data store that can be referenced from anywhere.